opensumi/docs/docs/develop/module-apis/layout.en.md

 ### Control/Listen for View Changes

-After registering a view to a location (currently left, bottom and right) that supports multi-view switching, you can get `TabbarHandler` via `layoutService.getTabbarHandler(viewOrContainerId: string)`. `TabbarHandler` provides very powerful view control and listening capabilities:
+After registering a view to a location (currently left, bottom and right) that supports multi-view switching, you can get `TabbarHandler` by using `layoutService.getTabbarHandler(viewOrContainerId: string)`. `TabbarHandler` provides very powerful view control and listening capabilities:

 ```ts
 interface TabbarHandler {